koter84/wpSOL/assets/readme.txt

 Yes, there is a settings-page where you can setup a redirect after login or logout and setup the Name the user gets in their profile and enforce that.

 == Changelog ==

+= 1.1.2 =
+* added error message when username and email exist in wordpress, but are not the same account.

 = 1.1.1 =
 * minor fixes to supress some warnings